majn/telegram-purple/README.md

 3. Build the XCode-Project, click on

+# Unicode Emojis for Pidgin

+The Telegram phone applications for iOS and Android make use of standardized Unicode smileys (called [Emojis](https://en.wikipedia.org/wiki/Emoji)).
+Pidgin does not display those smileys natively, but you can install a custom smiley theme like (https://github.com/stv0g/unicode-emoji) or (https://github.com/VxJasonxV/emoji-for-pidgin) and activate it under Settings > Themes > Smiley Theme.

 # Authors

-Telegram-Purple and Telegram-Adium was written by:
+Telegram-Purple and Telegram-Adium were written by:

     - Matthias Jentsch <mtthsjntsch@gmail.com>
     - Christopher Althaus <althaus.christopher@gmail.com>